damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 our team, or is a question or a problem) you need to click on the link to the comment and reply directly in the blog post.
 Once you have replied, you should come back to ZenDesk and mark that ticket as solved, plus the ticket that was created for your reply.

+Go through the tickets per-post, see if all comments have received responses, respond if any need responses, then mark all the relevant tickets as Solved.

 ### Twitter